vladimir-vakhter/git-lfs-detect/README.md

 ## Notes

 - Files are added one by one for fine-grained control, not as bulk directory patterns
-- Paths are converted to relative paths from the git repository root before tracking.
+- Paths are converted to relative paths from the git repository root before tracking
 - Already-tracked files are automatically detected and skipped to avoid redundant operations